kellpossible/Source2PDF/README.md

 --------------

 Uses python 2.7x

-Required packages python libaries which can be installed using [easy_install](https://pypi.python.org/pypi/setuptools) (as part of the setuptools collection):
+Required packages python libaries which can be installed using pip.
+I have pip aliased to *pip2* on my system.

-        pisa, reportlab, html5lib and pygments

-I've found the easiest way to get "easy\_install" on linux is by installing python2-setuptools or python-setuptools (depending on which one is for python2) package using your system's package manager.
+        $ pip2 install -r requirements.txt

-I have not tested this on windows yet, but it should work, so long as you can install these libraries.
+I have not tested this software on windows yet, but it should work provided you can get the dependencies installed.

 Usage
 --------------